anchetaWern/anchetawern.github.io/source/aboutme/index.markdown

 ###Contact

-If you have an interesting project or an idea that you want to implement please contact me:
+If you have an interesting project or an idea that you want to implement, please contact me through the following:

 - [Email](mailto:ancheta.wern@gmail.com)
 - Skype name: wernancheta

+Or use the contact form below:

+{% contact 328f686a-2cfe-42ad-a178-198f442e6116 http://wern-ancheta.com/aboutme?form=ok#alert-box %}

 ###Elsewhere